BridgeClimb Sydney

-The different climbs are available at dawn, day, twilight and night and also offers special climbs for some of Sydney's events, like the Vivid Climb and the Anzac Day Dawn Climb.
+The different climbs are available at dawn, daytime, twilight and night plus special climbs for some of Sydney's events, like the Vivid Climb and the Anzac Day Dawn Climb.

 There have been over 4,000 proposals at the summit of the bridge and couples also have the option to get married on the bridge, 134 m above Sydney Harbour.
 The experience has also attracted many famous actors, musicians and members of royalty including Matt Damon, Kylie Minogue, Zac Efron, Robert De Niro, Prince Harry, Oprah Winfrey and Ben Stiller.

 Anyone over the age of eight years and in good health can climb.
 There is no maximum age, with the oldest climber being 100 years old.
 To book a climb, visitors can visit the website, and the price is from 198 Australian dollars.

 History

-The concept of BridgeClimb was born in 1989 when BridgeClimb's Founder and Chairman, Paul Cave, helped conduct a Young Presidents Organisation World Congress in Sydney, which included a climb over the Sydney Harbour Bridge.
-Following this experience, Cave decided to make climbing the Sydney Harbour Bridge a permanent attraction.
-This led to many years of dealing with state and local government bodies, community groups and many experts on safety, logistics, media, heritage and conservation issues.
-After nearly ten years of research and development, BridgeClimb Sydney was officially launched on 1 October 1998.
-At that time, BridgeClimb was the first tourism operator on a bridge anywhere in the world.
+The concept of BridgeClimb originated in 1989 when BridgeClimb's Founder and Chairman, Paul Cave, assisted in organising a Young Presidents Organisation World Congress in Sydney, which included a climb over the Sydney Harbour Bridge.
+Following this event, Cave decided to establish climbing the Sydney Harbour Bridge as a permanent attraction.
+This initiative involved numerous years of collaboration with state and local government bodies, community groups, and various experts on safety, logistics, media, heritage, and conservation matters.
+After nearly a decade of research and development, BridgeClimb Sydney was officially launched on 1 October 1998.
+At that time, BridgeClimb became the world's first tourism operator to offer bridge climbing as an experience.

 In June 2018 the franchise was awarded to Hammon's Holdings the proprietors of Scenic World for 20 years following a formal tender process.

 Pylon Lookout and Museum

-The Bridge's Pylon Museum and lookout houses the history and stories of the Sydney Harbour Bridge through exhibits and interactive displays.
-This includes the stories of the engineers, designers, skilled tradesmen and labourers and the 16 men that lost their lives during its construction.
-The exhibition also documents the events that took place and the people that participated in the Sydney Harbour Bridge's opening ceremony in 1932.
-The Pylon Lookout is also managed by BridgeClimb Sydney.
+The Bridge's Pylon Museum and lookout showcase the history and stories of the Sydney Harbour Bridge through exhibits and interactive displays.
+This encompasses the narratives of the engineers, designers, skilled tradesmen, and labourers involved in its construction, as well as the 16 men who lost their lives during the process.
+The exhibition also chronicles the events and individuals involved in the Sydney Harbour Bridge's opening ceremony in 1932.
+Additionally, the Pylon Lookout is managed by BridgeClimb Sydney.
+Sydney.